maxandersen/jbang-jash/README.md

 		.count() // <- exception will be thrown here
 ```

-* Same output as the above but will fail when leaving the `try` block:
+* Same output as the above but will fail when leaving the `try` block because the process exited with a non-zero exit code:

 ```java
 try (Stream<String> stream = Jash.start(